franela/pocketci/README.md

 **This is very much a work in progress, expect things to be rough and potentially break!**

-`pocketci` is a trully portable CI engine.
-It builds on top of [dagger](https://dagger.io), adding functionalities commonly needed when building CI pipelines for your projects.
+`pocketci` is a portable CI platform that builds on the shoulds of [dagger](https://dagger.io), adding functionalities commonly needed when building CI pipelines for your projects.

 > [!NOTE]
 > At the moment `GitHub` is the only supported VCS